Intervention/docs/validation/v4/rules/jwt.md

 > public Intervention\Validation\Rules\Jwt::__construct()

-The value under validation must be a in format of a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).
+The value under validation must be in the format of a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).

 ### Parameters